codefresh-io/docs.codefresh.io/_docs/administration/invite-your-team-member.md

 ---
 title: "Invite your team members"
 description: "Add other Codefresh users to your account"
-group: accounts
+group: administration
 redirect_from:
   - /docs/accounts/
+  - /docs/accounts/invite-your-team-member/
 toc: true
 ---

-You can easily add additional people to your account to work with your repositories or pipelines.
-You also define the level of access they have in your account resources.
+You can easily add additional people to a Codefresh account to work with your repositories or pipelines.
+You also define the level of access they have in the  account resources.

-## Managing users in your account
+## Managing users in a Codefresh account

 On the left sidebar of the Codefresh UI choose *Account Settings* and then click on the *People* menu item under *User Management*